ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/m2/mongoose - user roles and different types of users.md

-For user roles (ex. admin vs normal roles), an easy option is the following:
+For user roles (eg. admin vs normal roles), an easy option is the following:
 - have a single model (User)
-- in that model, have a field for role (ex. admin, user).
+- in that model, have a field for role (eg. admin, user).
   - IMPORTANT: set default to "normal" users.
 - to have an admin account, change the field manually on the db